paulobruno/LearningGbAsm/04_ImageOnScreen/README.md

 ### Setting a palette

 The address `$FF47` holds the BGP register.
-We set it to `%11100100` to our desired palette:
+We set it to `%11100100` to get our desired palette:

 ![Palette 1](images/palette_1.png)